OpenEvalProject/evals/manuscripts/elife-86190/v2/manuscript.md

 To obtain desired ICs, we used a similar approach to previous work analyzing ICA components for electrophysiological markers during inhibition (Wagner et al., 2018; Wessel and Aron, 2015).
 Singular equivalent current dipoles were fit for each IC scalp map using DipFit 2.2 in the EEGLAB toolbox.
 Any IC with a dipole residual variance of less than 15% for predicting the scalp map was removed as these are typically considered to be signals of non-brain activity origin.
 The remaining ICs across subjects were then clustered using a K-medoids algorithm.
 We chose a K-medoids approach for clustering as its similarity metric is more robust to noisy outliers, as compared to K-means approaches that rely on centroids (Velmurugan and Santhanam, 2010).
 To avoid double dipping in our analysis of ERPs, we only used the features of 3D (X, Y, Z) dipole position and IC weight spatial maps.
 We optimized the selection of the number of clusters using the adjusted rand index (ARI), which measures the stability of the clustering results over multiple runs of the K-medoids algorithm.
 ARI estimates how similar each cluster is across the runs (from 0 to 1 being identical clusters).
 We found a maximum ARI of 0.82 for 11 clusters.
 To select a cluster of ICs for analyzing the N200/P300, we used a previously-employed criterion (Wessel et al., 2016) of requiring it to have: (1) a fronto-radial spatial map topography and (2) a maximal IC weight at 1 of the Fcz, Fz, Cz, Fc1, Fc2 electrodes.
 For each cluster, some subjects had multiple ICs.
 In that case, we retained only the subject IC that maximally correlated with the cluster spatial template and had a dipole with a smaller distance from the IC spatial map centroid position from the cluster averaged dipole position.

-## EEG statistics
+### EEG statistics

-## Deconvolution GLM for regression ERPs (rERPs) and separating Stop from Go response ERPs
+#### Deconvolution GLM for regression ERPs (rERPs) and separating Stop from Go response ERPs

 For the ERP analysis using the retained subject medial frontal IC components (see above), we first performed a general linear model (GLM) with deconvolution at the individual subject level using the ‘unfold’ toolbox in Matlab (Ehinger and Dimigen, 2019).
 We used a deconvolution approach to separate temporally adjacent ERP activity from the Go response that overlaps with the Stop signal.
 This approach creates regression-based ERPs (rERPs).
 This is helpful because the different SSD levels render different amounts of the Go process that have evolved since the onset of the Go signal.
 Put differently, the Go-related activity will have evolved for a longer time as a function of increasing SSD.
 Therefore, the extent and amplitude of overlaps between Go and Stop ERPs will differ according to SSD.
 By modeling the Go process ERP in a GLM and distinguishing it from the Stop ERP activity, we are able to capture a less confounded Stop ERP by minimizing the differences in Stop ERP activity that would be related to differences in Go RT caused by different SSDs.
 In addition, the deconvolution approach models the overlap directly rather than making distributional assumptions about the latent Go and Stop reaction times (Mattia et al., 2012).
 For a thorough description of how a deconvolution GLM works, the reader is referred to the ‘unfold’ toolbox (Ehinger and Dimigen, 2019) or other sources for general explanations of first-level electrophysiological analysis using GLMs (Litvak et al., 2013).

 To obtain each subject’s rERP, we modeled them (GLM) using two events, the Go stimulus event and the Stop signal event.
 To obtain a full design set of Stop signal ERPs, we modeled the Stop ERP by crossing all factors of successful and unsuccessful stopping (SS minus US), SSD, and tFUS event-aligned conditions (None, Stop, and Go).
 The Go-signal ERP is considered an overlapping confound here, and only its intercept was modeled (y~1).
 Intercept-only modeling allows for removing overlapping additive effects of the Go with the Stop activity (Ehinger and Dimigen, 2019).
-The stop signal rERPs had a full model in Wilkinson Notation as follows:.rERP(stopsignal)=y∼1+(SSD)∗(SS−US)∗(tFUS)
+The stop signal rERPs had a full model in Wilkinson Notation as follows:

+$$
+rERP(stopsignal)=y∼1+(SSD)^{∗}(SS−US)^{∗}(tFUS)
+$$

 All events and predictors were fit using a cubic-spline basis set (40 splines).
 The design matrix of spline bases was time expanded in a window of –500 ms to 1000 ms around each event of interest.
 The model was fitted using the ‘maximum-likelihood’ function in Matlab.
 Before fitting each model, continuous artifactual segments were rejected using the events found from the ASR cleaning method (see EEG pre-processing).

 ERPs for each of the Stop signal conditions were then composed from the rERPs by using a contrast code.
 At this level of ERP composition, we only considered the two highest SSDs to follow the same logic as in the behavioral analysis, that is to minimize bias from SSDs (<100–150ms) that would, otherwise, not conform to the independence assumptions of the race model (see above for rationale).
 In addition, we only consider the rERPs related to the successful and unsuccessful stopping during the No- and Stop-tFUS conditions.
 We make this choice because Go-related activity – and therefore Go-tFUS activity – is effectively deconvolved out, and to foreshadow the behavior, we found no impact of Go-tFUS on behavior.

-## ERP statistics
+### ERP statistics

 Our predictions about the relevant medial frontal ERP (N200/P300) components and their timing (P300 onset) were established based on a long history of previous studies.
 Therefore, we use a circumscribed approach of analyzing the mean amplitude around the peaks of the ERP components using pre-defined time windows.
 In all these analyses, we used the ERP activity defined from the first-level GLM analysis of each IC.
 First, we defined time windows around canonical components that appear in inhibition tasks, including a P100 (25–150ms window), N200 (165–255ms window), and P300 (280–450ms window).
 For each subject and each condition-specific rERP for successful and unsuccessful stopping, and tFUS (No- or Stop-), we estimated the time-index of either the maximum (P100 and P300) or minimum (N200) amplitude within their respective windows.
 Next, we computed the weighted amplitude mean by convolving a Gaussian window of size ±30ms (7 points) centered at the peak.
 We used mean amplitude as its linearity provides comparability across conditions, as well as being less sensitive to noise, trial numbers, and timing variability than the peak alone (see Luck and Gaspelin, 2017 for a thorough explanation).

 To quantify these ERP means, we used a mixed-design ANOVA with a two-level factor describing inhibition success (successful stopping: SS, or unsuccessful stopping: US), a two-level tFUS factor (No- or Stop-), and a three-level between-group factor (rIFG, S1, Control).
 As multiple ERPs were tested, we used a false-discovery rate (FDR) correction of 0.05 within each main effect or interaction.
 For example, we computed the FDR-corrected p-values across the effect for SS and US conditions.

-## Deriving P300 onset latency and regression with change in SSRT
+### Deriving P300 onset latency and regression with change in SSRT

 Recent work has indicated that frontocentral (ERP) P300 onset latency is related to the speed of successful inhibition (SSRT) across subjects (Wessel and Aron, 2015).
 Therefore, we regressed the between-subject changes in SSRT as a function of the P300 latency change between No-tFUS and Stop-tFUS or Go-tFUS in successful stop trials.
 To achieve this, we computed the shift in P300 onset crossings between the No-tFUS and other tFUS conditions.
 We first found the zero-crossing around the N200 (using the same time windows for ERP amplitude analysis) for each subject’s mean frontocentral ERP.
 We then computed the dynamic time warping distance (DTW) between the No-tFUS and either Stop- or Go-tFUS ERP waveform in a time-window of ±50ms around the zero-crossing found in the No-tFUS waveform; we opted to use DTW to compute P300 onset latency differences because previous work has shown its superiority to other latency computation methods (Zoumpoulaki et al., 2015).
 Therefore, the DTW provides a temporal distance metric for P300 onset latency differences between tFUS conditions and No-tFUS ERPs.

 Using the P300 onset differences, we performed a difference-in-differences analysis (Cunningham, 2021).
 Specifically, we regressed the onset differences by individual subject differences in SSRT between conditions.
 For example, the difference in latency between No-tFUS and Stop-tFUS P300 was regressed against the difference in SSRT between the No-tFUS and Stop-tFUS conditions (and the same for Go-tFUS compared to No-tFUS).
 To ascertain measures of the probability of the regression slope being different from zero, we used a Bayesian regression with a Hamiltonian Monte-Carlo (MCMC) sampler in Matlab.
 This approach has the added benefit of being shown to outperform standard bivariate correlations in small sample sizes as exists in the group sizes here (n<25 per group; Fosdick and Raftery, 2012).
 Doing so allowed us to ascertain the posterior probability using the 95% posterior credible intervals of the regression slope and their overlap with 0.
 All prior means on the intercept, slope and log variance term were set to 0, assuming no a priori relationship between the difference measures.
 For the sampler, we used a burn-in of 1000 samples, 4 chains, and 10,000 samples in total, with a chain step size of 10.

-## Code availability
+### Code availability

 Behavioral and ERP Analysis scripts for reproducing figures are available at: https://github.com/JustFineNeuro/tFUS_Inhibition_Elife (copy archived at Fine, 2024).